caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 This tutorial begins with paired-end read sequencing data that has already been demultiplexed and imported into a QIIME 2 Artifact.
 Because sequence data can be delivered to you in many different forms, it's not possible to cover the varieties here.
-Instead we refer you to [](xref:_amplicon-docs-ext#how-to-import-export) to learn how to import your data.
+Instead we refer you to [*How to import data for use with QIIME 2*](https://amplicon-docs.readthedocs.io/en/latest/how-to-guides/how-to-import.html) to learn how to import your data.
 If you want to learn why importing is necessary, refer to [Why importing is necessary](https://amplicon-docs.readthedocs.io/en/latest/explanations/why-importing.html).

 ::::{margin}
 :::{tip}
 You should ask your sequencing center to provide data already demultiplexed.
 In some cases, they may be able to provide a "QIIME 2 demux artifacts".
-If not, ask them to provide a [fastq manifest file](xref:_amplicon-docs-ext#import-fastq-manifest) for your sequencing data.
+If not, ask them to provide a [fastq manifest file](https://amplicon-docs.readthedocs.io/en/latest/how-to-guides/how-to-import.html#import-fastq-manifest) for your sequencing data.
 It should be easy for them to generate.
 :::
 ::::